 The EXCO comprises the Group Managing Director, Deputy Managing Director as well as all the Executive Directors.
 EXCO has the GMD/CEO as its Chairman.
 The Committee meets weekly (or such other times as business exigency may require) to deliberate and take policy decisions on the effective and efficient management of the bank.
 It also serves as a first review platform for issues to be discussed at the Board level.
-EXCO's primary responsibility is to ensure the implementation of strategies approved by the Board, provide leadership to the Management of the bank's resources.
+EXCO's primary responsibility is to ensure the implementation of strategies approved by the Board, provide leadership to the Management team and ensure efficient deployment and management of the bank's resources.
 Its Chairman is responsible for the day-to-day running and performance of the Bank.